b-e-p/bep/README.md

 ### Just a bit of the implementation details...

 What Bep does, is that it downloads & builds packages in `.bep` in user's home directory and then installs them into `.local`.
 This area is searched first on the user's path, thus the packages installed by Bep are called upon for use before the system-level packages.
 Currently, all of these packages are simply version controlled repositories (git, mercurial &/or bazaar), which are cloned, built and then installed behind the scenes by using the commands outlined below.
-Just specify where to get these packages from -- supported are, github, gitorious, bitbucket, or repos located on the local file system.
+Just specify where to get these packages from -- supported are, github, bitbucket, or repos located on the local file system.
 By default, a package installed with Bep uses the development branch (master/default) of its specified repository; however, if a different branch is wanted for installation, then this can easily be done instead.

 ## The Basic Commands